Frequently Asked Questions

 You must fill out a Contract Release Form to be approved by the Housing Office prior to moving off campus.
 The Housing Office has the right to deny a release which means you will be charged for your room.

 YES!
 It is located in the Student Union Building and is available for use during the SUBs operating hours.
 Ping pong is available in Petro Lobby and board games are also available in the Rimrock Lounge or at Petro Front Desk.

 The Housing Office offers a High GPA reward policy for those residents who stay on campus.
 The High GPA is a Cumulative GPA from MSUB of 3.75 or above and you have to have lived on campus for at least one semester at MSU Billings.
 The reward is either a single room for the price of a double or money on your u-card.
 (See: High GPA Reward Policy)

-You must be a full time student while living in the residence halls.
+You should be a full time student while living in the residence halls.
 If you are taking under the full time limit you must fill out a Credit Exemption Request form and return it to the Housing Office to be able to stay in the halls.
 (Get:Credit Exemption Form )

 The MET bus system runs by the campus and schedules are located in the residence halls and the Student Union Building.